Reviews You Can Rely On

 Credit: Justin Simoni

 The 3F UL Gear Lanshan 2 Pro is an exceedingly cost-conscious two-person tent.
-It scores high in many of our metrics, only stumbling due to its overall heft.
-But split between two people, it's still a very acceptable weight.
-You'll need to seam seal this tent as well to make it truly waterproof for anything more than a foggy night.
+It scores high in many of our metrics, but stumbles due to its overall weight, which is a result of its large and spacious design.
+(You'll need to seam seal this tent as well to make it truly waterproof for anything more than a foggy night.)

 ultralight tent - although not a flyweight, the lanshan 2 pro packs a lot of features...